How to configure a primary or master authoritative name server

 Adding the firewall rule for the DNS service

 By default, the firewall does not allow DNS queries from other systems.
-It means the firewall will drop all incoming DNS queries from DNS client systems.
-To view the default zone and add an allow rule for the DNS traffic in it, use the following commands.
+That means the firewall will drop all incoming DNS queries from DNS client systems.
+You can use the following commands to display and add an allow rule for the DNS traffic.

 Restart the named service.